 More often than not my sister and I played with totally random stuff.
 The flashlight was a HUGE thing to play with.
 You could shine the light through your hands, go on adventures in dark closets and cut out pictures to shine onto the wall or ceiling.

 That’s what I’m sharing with you today… some old-school Halloween fun.
 And because it is 2014, I’m also sharing a cut file so that you can make a few of these shapes and toss them to the kids to get their gears grinding and they can come up with some of their own ideas!

 For this project you will need:

 Here are my shapes.
 I tried to make things that you could envision in front of a moon (since the light is round and moon-like!)

-We have a witch travelling in front of the room, probably to do something dastardly. (if you don’t have a Silhouette you can also cut these out with an X-acto knife)
+We have a witch traveling in front of the room, probably to do something dastardly. (if you don’t have a Silhouette you can also cut these out with an X-acto knife)

 … light ‘er up!

 And shine your light at the wall.
 Now my flashlight is a reproduction of a vintage model and it has no bells and whistles.
 If you have a fancier flashlight at your disposal, you can sharpen the image with the twistable focus!

 We also have a wolf howling in front of the moon.